OLG-MAN/project101-tf-eks-jenkins/README.md

 ```
 kubectl -n jenkins exec -it POD_NAME cat /var/jenkins_home/secrets/initialAdminPassword

-# Use type LoadBalancer in service and go to ELB-DNS to configure Jenkins
+# Use type LoadBalancer in service and go to LoadBalancer DNS to configure Jenkins
 kubectl -n jenkins get svc

 ### Second option is create service with type ClusterIP and make port forwarding